 - It's costly.
-For some algorithms, a significant initial investment is required.
+Sometimes algorithms require a significant initial investment.

 - A lifetime of beacons.
-Periodically, the device will have to be updated, as will its batteries.
+Periodically, the device will have to be updated, as well as its batteries.

 - The small radius of action.

-The BLE method is definitely worth considering if you have decided to create a geolocation service.
+The BLE locating technology is definitely worth considering if you have decided to create a geolocation service.

-Wi-Fi works in two ways: using RSSI, determining the location from the database, or via Google Maps.
+Wi-Fi is a good option for geolocation app development too.
+It works in two ways: using RSSI, determining the location from the database, or via Google Maps.

 - Ease of use.
 By connecting Wi-Fi, the user finds the active network and its location.
 While there is a connection, the system works.